 Fort Lauderdale Premises Liability Lawyers

 “Premises liability” is the basis for many personal injury claims in Fort Lauderdale.
 Anytime someone gets an injury on another’s property because of a dangerous element on that property, he/she may have the right to file a premises liability claim.
-Slip and falls are the most common reasons for this type of claim in Florida, but any accident that results in guest injury or death could qualify.
+Slip and falls are the most common reasons for this type of claim in Fort Lauderdale, but any accident that results in guest injury or death could qualify.
 The expert lawyers at the Law Offices of Chalik & Chalik are here to guide you through premises liability lawsuits in the Sunshine State.

 Common Grounds for Property Liability Claims

 All property owners or leasers owe certain duties of care to those that enter the property with express or implied invitation to do so.
-Property owners even owe duties to trespassers in Florida if the trespasser is a child.
+Property owners even owe duties to trespassers in Fort Lauderdale if the trespasser is a child.
 These duties include clearing the property of recognized hazards, exposing unknown dangers, and warning guests of existing hazards on the land.
 A property owner must do as much as possible to reasonably prevent injury to invitees and licensees.
 Otherwise, he or she could be liable for subsequent accidents.
 Common premises liability incidents include:

 - Slip and falls.
 A slip, trip, or fall at work, the grocery store, or in a parking lot could result in multiple injuries.
 Landowners must take care to clear walkways of clutter, repair uneven surfaces, sweep icy parking lots, remove obstacles, provide ample lighting, and clean spills right away.
 These are all common causes of harmful slip and fall accidents.